wajeht/alfred-generate-unique-usernames/README.md

 </div>

 <p align="center">
-If you find yourself clicking too many steps into password managers just to grab a random passwords, this workflow will save you so much time!
+If you find yourself clicking too many steps into password managers just to grab a random usernames, this workflow will save you so much time!
 </p>

 # Usage

 Download the alfred workflow and click import.

-> _pass {query}_

 For example:

-> _pass 20_ <br>
+> _uid_<br>

-Will create 20 unique characters long passwords.
+Will create a unique username with the combination of `adjective` + `noun` + `verb`.
 This script was previously written in python2, but MacOS update messed up all the `path`.
 Now, we are back in php land.
 Enjoy!

 # License